borgbackup/borg-import/docs/quickstart.rst

 Quick Start
 ===========

-This chapter will get you started with |project_name|.
+This chapter will get you started with Borg-Import.